American Express® Business Checking Account 2023 Review

 Banks may offer a way to waive a monthly maintenance fee if you maintain a minimum balance.
 Understand how the balance is calculated.
-Then decide if you can meet the minimum before opening an account.
+Then, decide if you can meet the minimum before opening an account.

-Monthly transactions included at no cost
+Monthly transactions are included at no cost

 Some banks only include certain transaction types.
 It’s important to know which types are and aren’t included.

-Monthly cash deposits included at no cost
+Monthly cash deposits are included at no cost

 Depositing cash in a personal bank account is almost always free.
 That isn’t the case with business checking accounts.